 Reflectors.
 Section 1104.06(a)2 955.2(b)2

 Miscellaneous.
-Furnish cut-away visors, unless otherwise indicated.
+Furnish visors as indicated on the approved plans, unless otherwise directed.

 Pedestrian Signal Heads-LED Pedestrian Signal Modules.
-Bulletin 15 manufacturer and conforming to ITE Standard for “Pedestrian Traffic Control Signal Indications –Part 2: Light Emitting Diode (LED) Pedestrian Traffic Signal Modules” and the MUTCD.
+From a manufacturer listed in Bulletin 15 and conforming to ITE Standard for “Pedestrian Traffic Control Signal Indications –Part 2: Light Emitting Diode (LED) Pedestrian Traffic Signal Modules” and the MUTCD.
 Provide verification from independent laboratory test results.

 Also, conforming to the regulations, and as follows: